Politics, Philosophy and Public Affairs (PPPA)

 - Language certificate of B2 or higher level issued no more than three years before the date of admission application.
 You will find the list of language certificates recognized by the University at: https://www.unimi.it/en/node/39322.
 The certificate must be uploaded when submitting the online application;

-Applicants who do not take or pass the placement test will be required to obtain a language proficiency certificate recognized by the University (see https://www.unimi.it/en/node/39322) and deliver it to the SLAM via the InformaStudenti service by the deadline fixed for the master's programme (https://www.unimi.it/en/node/39267/).
+Applicants who do not take or pass the Entry test will be required to obtain a language proficiency certificate recognized by the University (see https://www.unimi.it/en/node/39322) and deliver it to the SLAM via the InformaStudenti service by the deadline fixed for the master?s programme (https://www.unimi.it/en/node/39267/).

 Applicants who do not meet the requirement by said deadline will not be admitted to the master's degree programme and may not sit any further tests.

-Applications are evaluated by an ad-hoc Admission Board.
-Applicants may be invited to attend an online interview to check if they possess the basic knowledge and the skills necessary to successfully attend the course.
+Applications are assessed by an ad-hoc admission committee.
+Applicants may be invited to attend an online interview to assess whether they have the basic knowledge and skills required to successfully complete the programme.

 Ammissione